|

 client to see if we can meet his or her needs.

-now be able to receive an annual scholarship of nearly $400 for equine assisted
+now also be able to receive an annual scholarship of nearly $400 for equine assisted

 activities at ETA!